irahorecka/pycraigslist/README.rst

 Use the ``limit`` keyword parameter to add a stop limit to a query.
 For example, use ``limit=50`` to get 50 posts.
 There is a maximum of 3000 posts per query.

-Find the first 20 posts for farming and gardening services in Denver, Colorado:
+E.g., find the first 20 posts for farming and gardening services in Denver, Colorado:

 .. code:: python